gildasmorvan/similar2logo/README.md

 * The engine of Similar executes and probes the simulation.

-* Users can interact with the simulation using a HTML5/css/js GUI based on [Bootstrap](http://getbootstrap.com).
+* Users can interact with the simulation using a web GUI based on [Bootstrap](http://getbootstrap.com).

 * Similar2Logo uses [jQuery](http://jquery.com) to control (start/pause/stop/quit) and change the parameters of the simulations.